OneUglySquatch/freelancer_linux/README.md

 ## 3. Install Discovery Freelancer Mod
  - Run `bash discovery_install.sh`
  - Let the script run and answer ***YES*** to all default questions and install anything that pops up to their default settings.

+## 4. Launching Discovery Freelancer
+ - To launch the game you will need to to go the game directory which is
+    - `$HOME/Freelancer/drive_c/users/$USER/AppData/Local/Discovery Freelancer 5.3.2`
+ - From there type
+    - `wine DSLauncher.exe`
+ - Once the games launches click the **Apply Patch** link on the right side menu to upgrade to the latest version available.
+ - This will also generate an icon on the menu bar.
+You can simply right click and pin it to make it easier to launch the game next time.
+    - I'd recommend launching the game from this pinned icon before creating characters.
+If not, characters created from the CLI launch of the game may not show in the game launched from the pinned icon.